nadesico19/sacad/BUILDING.md

 Typically, due to the difference of dependencies between ObjectARX 2012 and 2013, you should at least build two version of this library, to cover all AutoCAD versions from 2010 to the latest.

+[^1]: There is a `dll_location` variable in `config.py`.
+By changing this variable at runtime, Sacad will load dll from other specified place.